Introduction

 Metadata Capture: WiiT records essential metadata like IP addresses and timestamps to ensure the signing process's integrity and traceability.

-Special Witness Role: The meeting owner, acting as a special witness, maintains control over the meeting to ensure procedural requirements are met, including verifying signatures and adding necessary statements to documents.
+Special Witness Role: The meeting owner, acting as a special witness where required, maintains control over the meeting to ensure procedural requirements are met, including verifying signatures and adding necessary statements to documents.

-Secure Document Handling: WiiT allows the host to control document visibility and ensure that no unauthorized changes are made.
+Secure Document Handling: WiiT allows the host to control document visibility and ensure that no unauthorised changes are made.
 Each signature action triggers an automatic save, maintaining document integrity.

 Accessible from Anywhere: Participants can join signing sessions from any device without needing additional software, making the process convenient and efficient.

-WiiT’s framework is based on legal research with a view of being compliant with current judicial interpretations and statutory requirements, including the REP of the Wills Act, the Electronic Transactions Act, and recent cases like Re Curtis [2022] VSC 621.
-While WiiT has been developed to align with legal standards, its full compliance will ultimately need to be tested by the courts.
+For wills specifically, WiiT's framework aligns with the REP requirements of the Wills Act 1997 and recent cases like Re Curtis [2022] VSC 621.
+However, the full compliance of electronic will witnessing continues to be tested and clarified by the courts.